Imtiyaz-CHOUJAI/shop/readme.md

  `php artisan db:seed`

- After you're done, you have successfully installed the app you can register an account and use the app.
+ After you're done, you have successfully installed the app.

+ You will be required to serve the app in order to use it, you will need to run folowing commands:

+ 1. Build the assets:

+ `npm run dev`

+ 2. Start php server:

+ `php artisan serve`

 ## About Laravel